DevanshChugh/NewsWebsite/README.md

-# News Aggregator
+# News Website Using API

-News Aggregator is a simple web application that allows users to fetch and view news articles from various sources.
+News Website is a simple web application that allows users to fetch and view news articles from various sources.
 It leverages the NewsAPI to provide a wide range of news articles on different topics and categories.